Deepaklokesh612/Distracted-Driver-Detection-Using-Deep-Learning/README.md

 # Prerequisites

 1) Python 3.10

-2) Required Python packages:
+2) Required Python packages: Install with pip install -r requirements.txt

-Install required Python Libraries by pip install -r requirements.txt
+3) Dataset: Download the dataset from [[Link](https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data?select=imgs)] and place it in the appropriate directory.

 # Acknowledgements
 The project is inspired by the need for road safety and reducing accidents caused by distracted driving.